CryptoManufaktur-io/zetachain-docker/README.md

 ## Version

-Zetachain Docker uses a "semver-ish" scheme.
+Zetachain Docker uses a semver scheme.

-First digit, major shifts in how things work.
-The last one was Ethereum merge.
-I do not expect another shift that large.
-Second through fourth digit, semver.

-This is zetachain-docker v0.1
+This is zetachain-docker v0.1.0